Vonng/pigsty/docs/PGSQL-MIGRATION.md

 Check [`files/migration/pg-meta.yml`](https://github.com/Vonng/pigsty/blob/master/files/migration/pg-meta.yml) for example.

-It will try to the `pg-meta.meta` database to `pg-test.test`.
+It will try to migrate the `pg-meta.meta` to `pg-test.test`.

 ```bash
 pg-meta-1	10.10.10.10  --> pg-test-1	10.10.10.11 (10.10.10.12,10.10.10.13)
 ```

 You have to tell pigsty where is the source cluster and destination cluster.
-The database to be migrated, and the primary ip address.
+The database to be migrated, and the primary IP address.

-You will have superuser privilege on both side to proceed
+You should have superuser privileges on both sides to proceed

-You can overwrite superuser connection to source cluster with `src_pg`, and logical replication connection string with `sub_conn`, Otherwise, pigsty default admin & replicator credential will be used.
+You can overwrite the superuser connection to the source cluster with `src_pg`, and logical replication connection string with `sub_conn`, Otherwise, pigsty default admin & replicator credentials will be used.

 ```yaml